University of Toronto Scarborough: List of academic departments and units

-Bachelor of Business Administration

-The Bachelor of Business Administration with Co-op option degree is also unique to the campus.
-It is awarded by the programs in the Department of Management.
-It offers specialist degrees The university offers joint master's degrees in Management, Management & Accounting (with the option of a combined degree in Master of Accounting & Finance), Management & Finance, Management & Human Resources, Management & Information Technology, Management & International Business, Management & Marketing, Strategic Management, and Economics for Management Studies.
-UTSC is the only campus that provides double degree programs.
-One of the Double Degree: BBA, Specialist (Co-operative) program in Management and Finance/Honours BSc, Specialist (Co-operative) program in Statistics, Quantitative Finance Stream, is one of the top programs at the University of Toronto, set up in 2018.
-This program is a double specialist program, rather than a double major, consisting of two more specialized fields.
-After graduation, students will receive both a Bachelor of Business Administration degree and an Honours Bachelor of Science degree, it usually takes five years to complete.The admission difficulty is comparable to that of the engineering program, and is slightly higher than that of computer science.
-The admission difficulty for programs with Co-operation is even higher.
-This project involves a greater course load, but at the same time, it also has greater competitiveness.
-Only 20 students are admitted to this program each year.
-This new degree is the first of its kind at any university in the Greater Toronto Area.

-Co-operative education (co-op)
+Co-operative education

-The University of Toronto Scarborough (UTSC) is distinguished by its extensive offering of co-operative education programs across the Arts, Sciences, and Management disciplines.
-Often referred to as "U of T's co-op campus," the program has been a core component of UTSC's academic model for over 50 years.
+U of T Scarborough is distinguished by its extensive offering of co-operative education (co-op) programs across the arts, sciences, and management disciplines.
+Often referred to as "U of T's co-op campus," the program has been a core component of the Scarborough campus's academic model for over 50 years.

-The campus established the first cooperative education program in Ontario in 1973, following its reorganization into a separate division of the Faculty of Arts and Science.
+The campus established the first cooperative education program in Ontario in 1973, following its reorganization into a separate division from the Faculty of Arts and Science.
 The International Development Studies (IDS) Co-op, established in 1984, was the first undergraduate co-op of its kind in Canada, focused on international development field work.

-The UTSC Co-op Office currently facilitates programs in approximately 50 different subject areas, with an annual enrollment of nearly 4,000 students.
+The University of Toronto Scarborough Co-op Office currently facilitates programs in approximately 50 different subject areas, with an annual enrolment of nearly 4,000 students.

 Program structure

 Co-op degree requirements combine academic study with mandatory work terms, which are integral and mandatory components of the program curriculum.